yonatanmsk/bisbis10/README.md

 1. Fork this repo to your GitHub account.
 2. Clone it to your local machine.
 3. Complete the task.
-4. On completion, send your repo link to the TDP email, (a snapshot will be taken from your repo once you submit the homework).
+4. On completion, send your repo link to the rm-tdpisraelhomework@intl.att.com email, (a snapshot will be taken from your repo once you submit the homework).